STEFANOVITCH-Ilann-24019037/STEFANOVITCH-Ilann-24019037/README.md

 # 💫 About Me:
-🏫 Student at Aix Marseille University but Currently in Uppsala (SU) <br>🤝 I’m looking for an Internship <br>🌱 I’m currently JavaScript
+🏫 Student at Aix Marseille University but Currently in Uppsala (SU) <br>🤝 I’m looking for an Internship <br>🌱 I’m currently learning JavaScript

 ## 🌐 Socials: